Dracaena Janet Craig Plant Care [GUIDE]

 Janet Craig has relatively few insect pests.
 Indoors look for scale on plants, and mealybugs on Dracaena (see image) are occasional problems.
 Mealybugs are identified by their white, cottony masses, which may move slowly.

-If you’re having trouble with insects or pests on Dracaenas and other houseplants spend some time to learn some check out there pest control basics.
+If you’re having trouble with insects or pests on Dracaenas and other houseplants, spend some time learning to check out their pest control basics.

 Dracaena Deremensis Varieties and Sports